goodmorningdata/goodmorningdata.github.io/_posts/2019-07-10-which-parks-are-most-popular.md

 ![Quadrant image]({{ site.baseurl }}/assets/06_census_park_popularity_quadrant_national_parks.png)
 <span style="font-size:10pt;">Because there are 61 parks on the plot, and many are clustered together, it is difficult to read the park codes.
 Quadrant contents are listed at the bottom of this post.</span>

-* It is no surprise that of the 8 parks in Quadrant I, 5 are in the list of top 10 most visited, but where are the remaining 5 top tenners?
+* It is no surprise that of the 8 parks in Quadrant I, 5 are in the list of top 10 most visited.
+But where are the remaining 5 top tenners?
 They can all be found in Quadrant IV, still very popular, but their visits per capita rate is actually declining.
 * The additional 3 parks in Quadrant I, popular and getting more popular, are Indiana Dunes NP, Cuyahoga Valley NP, and Joshua Tree NP.
-These parks are all near major urban areas which may contribute to their increasing popularity - this is worth looking into more in a future blog post.
+These parks are all near major urban areas, which may contribute to their increasing popularity - this is worth looking into more in a future blog post.
-* Quadrant II contains the "up and comers".
+* Quadrant II contains the "up and comers."
 These parks are less popular and presumably less crowded, but their popularity is on the increase.
 * Quadrant IV contains the less popular parks whose popularity is on the decline.
 These are the ones to visit to avoid the crowds.
 * Interestingly, all 8 of the national parks in Alaska are in Quadrant II.
 They don't get a lot of visitors, but their popularity is on the rise.